 - How have you considered social equity in the sourcing/production/manufacturing of materials and/or your use of human capital?

-DETAILED ECONOMIC ANALYSIS (1 page)
+DETAILED ECONOMIC ANALYSIS

-Detailed Economic Analysis should address:
+The Detailed Economic Analysis section should address the following questions:

 A. Business Model Canvas